Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 Advertisement

-Chaos Perks and the War Table are your real early endgame spike
+Chaos Perks and the War Table are your real early spike

 Season of Infernal Chaos changes the usual gearing logic because Chaos Perks are not minor bonuses.
-The brief describes them as class-specific perks across Magic, Rare, Legendary, and Unique rarities, with the strongest setups materially changing how skills behave and how far builds can push the Pit.
-That makes the seasonal board and War Table progression more important than brute-forcing perfect gear rolls in the first stretch.
+They are class-specific perks across Magic, Rare, Legendary, and Unique rarities, and the strongest setups materially change how your skills behave and how far you can push the Pit.
+That makes seasonal board progression more important than brute-forcing perfect gear rolls in the first stretch.
+For which perks to pick and how the War Table feeds them, see our guide to War Plans and the best Chaos Perks.

-The efficient reputation route is also straightforward: run Helltides, look for Chaos Rifts, kill the chaos enemies they spawn, then rotate into Infernal Hordes for more elite-heavy gains.
-Claim your seasonal reputation rewards immediately instead of letting them sit.
-The value of an unlocked Chaos Perk now is usually higher than the value of a slightly better chest piece later.
+The efficient reputation route is straightforward: run Helltides, look for Chaos Rifts, kill the chaos enemies they spawn, then rotate into Infernal Hordes for elite-heavy gains.
+Claim seasonal reputation rewards immediately instead of letting them sit.
+An unlocked Chaos Perk now is worth more than a slightly better chest piece later.

 • Best early rep farm: Helltides with Chaos Rifts